RuedigerMoeller/fast-cast/README.md

 - removed remote method framework completely (will be replaced by kontraktor actors on top of fast-cast)
 - refurbished core NAK UDP streaming implementation.
 Renamed many classes to improve understandability
 - simplified API significantly
 - 3.0 has been optimized for low latency (2.x is a bastard latency wise ..).
-Depending on hardware/OS I have seen average latencys of <5 micro seconds.
+Depending on hardware/OS I have seen average latencies of <5 micro seconds.
 Detailed measurements (outliers+deviation) still open.
 - requires fast-serialization 2.17 branch build for struct support
 - allocation free under normal operation